 Stiffness Rating: 3/10.
 Stairs: Normal pace.
 Dog ball test: 100% success.

-By the time I hit the 98-day mark, the difference was undeniable.
+By the time I hit the 98-day mark in mid-April, the difference was undeniable.
 The morning stiffness that used to last until lunch was now gone within fifteen minutes of waking up.
 I was walking down the stairs like a normal human being—facing forward, one foot after the other, no handrail needed for balance.
 My wife even stopped commenting on my groaning because, frankly, I wasn't doing it anymore.
+I’ve reached a point where I can actually squat down to check the tire pressure on the truck without feeling like my legs are going to snap.

 The most telling moment was when I went to the local high school to watch a track meet.
-I spent three hours on the bleachers—the ultimate torture test for a 58-year-old knee.
+I spent three hours on those aluminum bleachers—the ultimate torture test for a 58-year-old knee.
 Normally, I’d be stiff as a board for two days after that.
 This time?
 I got up, walked to the car, and felt... fine.
 Not perfect, not 18 again, but fine.
 That’s a win in my book.
+I even felt good enough to skip the usual post-event ice pack session.

 The Timeline Breakdown (By the Numbers)